Skip to article content

 from which the value function approximation is v^=u(Λ^)\vFuncReal = \uFunc(\vInvReal).

-Stochastic Returns: MGF Derivation
+I.I.D.
+Stochastic Returns: MPC Derivation

+In the particular case of lognormal returns, the MPC can be written in closed form.
 The moment generating function (MGF) for lognormal returns provides the key formula.
 For logRN(μ,σ2)\log \Risky \sim \Nrml(\mu, \sigma^2), the MGF is E[esX]=exp(μs+σ2s2/2)\Ex[e^{sX}] = \exp(\mu s + \sigma^2 s^2/2) where X=logRX = \log \Risky.
-Setting s=1ρs = 1-\CRRA and μ=r+πσr2/2\mu = r + \equityPrem - \std_{\risky}^2/2 yields
+Setting s=1ρs = 1-\CRRA and μ=r+πσr2/2\mu = r + \equityPrem - \std_{\risky}^2/2 yields[1]

 E[R1ρ]=exp((1ρ)(r+πσr22)+(1ρ)2σr22).\Ex[\Risky^{1-\CRRA}] = \exp\left((1-\CRRA)\left(r+\equityPrem - \frac{\std_{\risky}^2}{2}\right) + \frac{(1-\CRRA)^2\std_{\risky}^2}{2}\right).

-Simplifying the variance terms: (1ρ)2σr2/2(1ρ)σr2/2=(1ρ)[(1ρ)1]σr2/2=(1ρ)(ρ)σr2/2(1-\CRRA)^2\std_{\risky}^2/2 - (1-\CRRA)\std_{\risky}^2/2 = (1-\CRRA)[(1-\CRRA)-1]\std_{\risky}^2/2 = (1-\CRRA)(-\CRRA)\std_{\risky}^2/2, giving the final form
+Simplifying the variance terms: (1ρ)2σr2/2(1ρ)σr2/2=(1ρ)[(1ρ)1]σr2/2=ρ(1ρ)σr2/2(1-\CRRA)^2\std_{\risky}^2/2 - (1-\CRRA)\std_{\risky}^2/2 = (1-\CRRA)[(1-\CRRA)-1]\std_{\risky}^2/2 = -\CRRA(1-\CRRA)\std_{\risky}^2/2, giving the final form

 References